WiMag-Tracking/PyWinding/README.md

 The effective permeability of the core is a proxy for the sensitivity of the microcoil.

 ## Screenshot of FEMM simulation environment
-The figure below shows the solution to one of the produced by simulating a single `.fem` file.
+The figure below shows the solution to a single `.fem` simulation file.
 The leftmost border represents the axis of symmetry of the FEMM axisymmetric magnetics problem.
 The microcoil to be simulated is located along this axis.
 The virtual Helmholtz array dwarfs the microcoil by having a radius ~100x larger than the microcoil.
 This ensures a uniform applied magnetic flux density at the sensor location.
 ![](doc/helmholtz_coil.png)